 4. Switch to LED lights, inside and out

 Love to light up your house for the holidays?
 Do you put up decorations for Halloween and keep your house brightly lit with cheery colors through St. Patrick’s Day?
 Save on electricity costs by switching to LED lights.
 Most decorations now have LED counterparts.

 While LEDs can be a more expensive initial investment, they can last much longer than traditional bulbs, so your long-term replacement cost can be less—and less frustrating thanks to fewer burned out bulbs!
 LEDs also produce less heat and use less electricity, so over the long haul you’ll see savings.

 Change your battery if it’s old, check and replace worn belts and top off important fluids.
 Taking care of the small things now can help you avoid a costly break-down and expensive towing charges later.

 And as the temperature drops, so can your tires’ air pressure.
 Inflating them to the correct pressure can save you money on gas.
 For more information about winterizing your car read “Get Ready for Winter With Our Car-care Checklist.”

-Bonus tip: Use your NEA member benefits!
-Save on heating oil and other services through the NEA® Heating Oil Program.
-Save on a programmable thermostat, insulated curtains or even LED holiday lights when you shop at stores such as The Home Depot, Kohl's, Best Buy and more through NEA Click & Save.
+Use your NEA member benefits!
+Save on a programmable thermostat, insulated curtains or even LED holiday lights when you shop at well-known retailers through NEA Discount Marketplace.